DioxusLabs/dioxus/README.md

 If you know React, then you already know Dioxus.

 ### Unique features:
-- The most ergonomic and powerful state management of any Rust UI toolkit.
 - Desktop apps running natively (no Electron!) in less than 10 lines of code.
-- Starting a new app takes zero templates or special tools - get a new app running in just seconds.
+- Incredibly ergonomic and powerful state management.
-- Incredible inline documentation.
-Supports hover and guides for all HTML elements, listeners, and events.
+- Incredible inline documentation - hover and guides for all HTML elements, listeners, and events.
-- Custom bump-allocator backing for all components.
-Nearly 0 allocations for steady-state components.
+- Extremely memory efficient - 0 global allocations for steady-state components.
-- Multithreaded asynchronous coroutine scheduler for powerful async code.
+- Multithreaded asynchronous coroutine scheduler for first-class async support.
 - And more!
 Read the full release post here.

 ## Get Started with...